mbabynames search ✿

 Aoife Maeve

-Meaning: Aoife = "noble and strong", Maeve = "intoxicating".
+Meaning: Aoife = "beautiful", Maeve = "intoxicating".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Bold contrast